cambronjay/cordova-firebase-plugin/README.md

 ```
 ### Note
 - Native erros will be caught and reported automatically to Crashlytics
-- Also, Javascript/Non-fatal errors will be categorized by the length of the error in Crashlytics
+- Javascript/Non-fatal errors will be categorized by the length of the error in Crashlytics